jameskeywood/lsystems/examples/README.md

 ## Summary
-Here I will store example code that I have used.
+Here I will store example code and learning material that I have used.

 ## Sources
 - Algorithmic botany resources: http://algorithmicbotany.org/